Four-wheel drive

 The Jeep Wrangler (pictured is a TJ Wrangler) is a 4WD vehicle with a transfer case to select low-range or high-range four-wheel drive.

 A four-wheel drive, also called 4×4 ("four-by-four") or 4WD, is a two-axled vehicle drivetrain capable of providing torque to all of its wheels simultaneously.
 It may be full-time or on-demand, and is typically linked via a transfer case providing an additional output drive shaft and, in many instances, additional gear ranges.

-A four-wheel drive vehicle with torque supplied to both axles is described as "all-wheel drive" (AWD).
-However, "four-wheel drive" typically refers to a set of specific components and functions, and intended off-road application, which generally complies with modern use of the terminology.

 Definitions

 Four-wheel-drive systems were developed in many different markets and used in many different vehicle platforms.
 There is no universally accepted set of terminology that describes the various architectures and functions.
 The terms used by various manufacturers often reflect marketing rather than engineering considerations or significant technical differences between systems.
-SAE International's standard J1952 recommends only the term "all-wheel drive" with additional subclassifications that cover all types of AWD/4WD/4x4 systems found on production vehicles.
+SAE International's standard J1952 recommends only the term "all-wheel drive" with additional subclassifications that cover all types of AWD/4WD/4×4 systems found on production vehicles.

 4×4

 "Four-by-four" or "4×4" is frequently used to refer to a class of vehicles in general.
 Syntactically, the first figure indicates the total number of axle ends and the second indicates the number of axle ends that are powered.
 Accordingly, 4×2 means a four-wheel vehicle that transmits engine torque to only two axle ends: the front two in front-wheel drive or the rear two in rear-wheel drive.
 Similarly, a 6×4 vehicle has three axles, two of which provide torque to two axle ends each.
-If this vehicle were a truck with dual rear wheels on two rear axles, so actually having ten wheels, its configuration would still be formulated as 6x4.
-During World War II, the U.S. military would typically use spaces and a capital 'X' – as "4 X 2" or "6 X 4".
+If this vehicle were a truck with dual rear wheels on two rear axles, (and thus having ten wheels) its configuration would still be formulated as 6×4.
+During World War II, the U.S. military used spaces and a capital 'X' – as "4 X 2" or "6 X 4".